BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 ### LLM-Based Agent Frameworks

 While knowledge-based agent frameworks gain little attention at the moment, modern LLM-based agent frameworks are booming.
 They allow developing flexible agents configured by natural language system prompts.
-To get an impression about using an LLM-based agent, I introduce GitHub Copilot in the next section.
+To get an impression about using an LLM-based agent, I introduce GitHub Copilot below.
 Afterwards I show how such AI applications are developed using an LLM-based agent framework, here LangChain.